Adolon/FFXI/README.md

 **ffxidb**

-Positions the minimap to the left side of the screen.
-Its position is just high enough to not obstruct the lower left menus when maximized and low enough to not obstruct the equipment and auction house windows.
+Positions the minimap to the right side of the screen.
+Its position is to the left of the party HP/MP bars.
+Looks the best if the text box has its width slightly reduced, so that the minimap fits in between the gap.

 **init**